 AM 2hrs This may sound strange.
 I hope not.
-This big pair of green cat’s eyes stared at me for no reason for 1 hr this morning…why? he doesn’t anything, he just stares!!!!! lol.
+This big pair of green cat’s eyes stared at me for no reason for 1 hr this morning…why? he doesn’t want anything, he just stares!!!!! lol.
 It feels like he is feeling neglected because all my spare time and energy goes to my Yoga course, so I tried a bit of “Yoga with Cats” with my Cat!
-That and he clawed my new yoga mat and took out a few chunks.
-So I decided to see if I can include him in my yoga!
+He clawed my new yoga mat and took out a few chunks. 🙂 So I decided to include him in my yoga!
 Except in reality every Yoga I do is Yoga with cat!
-I tried to do a bit of Eyes staring and rolling yoga with the cat…He won the staring competition!
+I tried to do a bit of Netra Lola (Eyes Yoga) with the cat…He won the staring competition!

 PM 2hrs Worked on my Yoga Asana, Sequencing and Final Class plan.
 It is going well.
 I practice the plan on my one2one students.
 They like being a guinea pig for my class plans.

 Reflection: After hearing about all the riots because of the Racist killing of #GeorgeFloyd I thought about this BKS.Iyengar quote.
 I consider Racism “what need not be endured”.
 When I was a teen, I was introduced to a lot of practice wisdoms of BKS.Iyengar, I am only just growing with it now.
 Namaste.

 “Yoga teaches us to cure what need not be endured and endure what cannot be cured.”
 BKS.Iyengar

 DAY 16 31/5/2020 (Total hrs= 108)